rdl123/BunsValidation/README.md

 # Bake_fastai_model_deploy

-A full fledged site that checks the quality of different types of buns using machine learning models with pytorch..
+A full fledged site that checks the quality of different types of buns using machine learning models with pytorch.